Sneha421/SLAC-2020/README.md

 # SLAC-2020
-This contains the project collaboration for SLAC 2020
+This contains the project collaboration for SLAC 2020's Try Code;Catch Bugs team